-The in-person portion of our Level 1 Hybrid training is held at Mountain Home Studio - the historic indoor-outdoor studio of dance pioneer Anna Halprin, and the original site where our work began.
+The in-person portion of our Level 1 & Level 2 Hybrid trainings are held at Mountain Home Studio the historic indoor-outdoor studio of dance pioneer Anna Halprin, and the original site where our work began.
 Hidden away in the residential neighborhood of Kent Woodlands, the studio and outdoor deck are surrounded by redwood trees, views of the mountain, surrounding hills, and the San Francisco Bay in the distance.
 Mountain Home is on a hill facing Mount Tamalpais.
 We take our name, Tamalpa, from Mount Tamalpais and the Native American myth of the sleeping princess who reclines within the sloping outline of the mountain.
 At Mountain Home Studio, students have access to a kitchen area, lounge area and studio space.

-The online portion of our Level 1 Hybrid training & our Level 2 Online training are taught via live, interactive class sessions held via Zoom.
+The online portion of our Level 1 & Level 2 Hybrid trainings are taught via live, interactive class sessions held via Zoom.